ahmedbilal/OSTEP-Solution/Chapter 5/README.md

 ## Question 1

+### Write a program that calls fork().
+Before calling fork(), have the main process access a variable (e.g., x) and set its value to something (e.g., 100).
+What value is the variable in the child process?
+What happens to the variable when both the child and parent change the value of x?

 **fork()** creates copy of parent process.
 However, child and parent process have their own private address space exclusive of each